Nicky Scarfo Jr.: Halloween assassination attempt

 His father's conviction severely undermined Nicky Scarfo Jr.'s position in the Philadelphia crime family, as many family members were angry at the elder Scarfo's alleged mismanagement of organized crime enterprises and his arrogance.

 On the evening of October 31, 1989, Nicky Scarfo Jr. was dining at an Italian restaurant in Philadelphia when a man wearing a Batman mask and holding a plastic Halloween candy bag entered the restaurant and approached Scarfo's table.
 The man pulled a MAC-10 machine pistol from the bag and fired at Scarfo.
-Scarfo was struck eight times in the neck, arms and torso, but no vital organs were hit.
+He was struck eight times in the neck, arms and torso, but no vital organs were hit.
 Scarfo returned home just nine days later.

 Theories for the hit took several forms.
 Initially, law enforcement officials believed that the hit had been ordered by one of the Five Families in New York City in an attempt to take over Philadelphia's organized crime operations.
 However, police later said they suspected Joey Merlino of being the gunman, with Nicky Scarfo Jr. seen as a proxy for his father—the message being that the elder Scarfo was no longer in control of the Philadelphia crime family.
 Merlino has steadfastly denied any involvement.
 However, Tommy Scafidi would testify in 2001 that Merlino was the gunman and that Merlino's second-in-command Michael Ciancaglini drove the getaway car.
 Scafidi said he was asked to participate in the hit, but refused.
 This was confirmed by testimony from former Philadelphia crime family boss Ralph Natale, who also turned state's evidence and said that Merlino told him about committing the crime while they served time together in 1990.
 At least one other mobster testifying on behalf of the government alleged that soldier Peter "Pete the Crumb" Caprio also knew of the hit and attempted to prevent it.
 Authorities also suspected Charles "Chaz" Iannece of the attempted murder because he delivered a controversial kiss on the cheek to Scarfo shortly before the gunman attacked.

+Lucchese crime family

+Inducted into the Lucchese crime family

 Nicky Scarfo Jr. became an unimportant player in the Philadelphia mob after the hit.
 He adopted a very low profile to avoid drawing attention to himself, most likely (police assumed) because he had few allies who would protect him.
 Scarfo moved to Newark, New Jersey, shortly afterward.
 George Fresolone was appointed as Scarfo's bodyguard, but Fresolone became an informant and recorded hundreds of hours of conversations with mobsters — including Scarfo.
 Law enforcement officials alleged that Scarfo Sr. arranged to have his son inducted into the Lucchese crime family New Jersey faction to protect him from further attempts on his life.
 According to a 2007 court affidavit filed by the New Jersey State Organized Crime Control Bureau, Scarfo Jr. was later "made" and elevated to the position of soldier within the Lucchese crime family—effectively protecting him from any additional murder attempts.